andreac0ntreras/SleepBalanceLiteratureReview/README.md

 We then performed the regression for each sleep variable (TST, SOL, SE, etc.) individually.

-For most of the sleep outcome variables, the coefficients in the model were statistically significant.
+For most of the sleep outcome variables, the coefficients in the model were not statistically significant.
 However, for DST, LST, Awake time and SOL, the presence of a heart rate sensor is a significant indicator of these sleep outcome variables being measured.
 Additionally, for sleep efficiency, the presence of an ultraviolet sensor is also a significant indicator of the sleep outcome variable being included in the article.
 This suggests that these sensors may play a role in monitoring and predicting these aspects of sleep quality and duration.